-Illustration 1/2 size, 6-15-30 Ohms WATTS.
+of Filament Temperature Illustration 1/2 size.
+6-15-30 Ohms

+WATTS.
 4 F M

-tells you about this pre-vision instrument straight from the shoulder.
+tells you about this pre-cision instrument straight from the shoulder.

-Reading Feeding Street of the street of filament temperature.
-Runs smoothly, its absolutely NOISELESS, and once set, "stays put!"
-Sets a new standard of Rheessta performance, doing titings that no other theat its expected to do.
-Used in the R. F. filament circuits of Neutrodyness and tuned R. F. sets, it controls volume smoothly, and without distortion, over the entire range.
-Equally efficient for short and long wave sets, by all means secure this precision instrument at once.
-Ask your dealer or older direct.
+caives you a fine smooth, de-bendable variation of filament temperature.
+Runs amoothly, is absolutely NOISELEENS, and once sit. "stars put!"
+Sets a new standard of Rheovat performance, doing things that he other theo-stat is expected to do.
+Used in the R. F. filament circuits of Neutrodynes and tuned R.F. sets, it controls volume smoothly, and without distortion, over the entire range.
+Equally efficient for short and long wave sets.
+By all means secure this orecision in-trument at once.
+Ask tour dealer or order direct.
 Price \$2.50, Postpaid.
+Gives you a fine smooth, bendable variation of file

-Florida Radio Tele-graph Co., Central Sta-tion W.B.
-Miami, Working on 15 tion W. R. S. MIRTH.
+Florida Radio Tele-graph Co., Central Sta-tion W R B. Miami, Working on 15 tion W. R. B. Mismi.

-Working on IS

-to 40 meters.
-Blament
+Working on 15 to 40 meters.

+It of the misma the oscillation control.

-rheostat with the usefulation control. thereby
+controlled the schillation control.

-eliminating one variable

-condenser and its atiendant effect upon tuning.
-Your pheostat has
+controlled the schillation of variable condensat, effect upon time.

-no tuning effect whatcert and is ideal for

-this purpose, I intend

-to equip the startions of

-this Company with it.

-\\F. C. Wetts Jr. \\FFM\\\ E. G. Watts, Jr., 4FM"
+Tour rhessist has no tuning effect whatever and is ideal for this purpose, I intend to equip the startlens of this Company with it.
+E. G. Watts, Jr., 4FM"